qxxxb/ctf/2021/dice_ctf/build_a_better_panel/README.md

 Some googling brings up a
 [related exploit](https://github.com/BlackFan/client-side-prototype-pollution/blob/master/gadgets/embedly.md)
-on [embedly](https://embed.ly/), which is used to show the reddit card at the bottom of the page.

-We can basically inject any attribute to the `iframe` of the reddit card.
+on [embedly](https://embed.ly/), the service used to show the reddit card at the bottom of the page.
+The exploit allows us to inject any attribute to the `iframe` of the reddit card.

 The linked exploit uses `onload="alert(1)"`, but that didn't work for this challenge due to the Content Security Policy: